knowthelist/fhem-tablet-ui/README.md

 squareborder, bg-limit, icon, square, round

 Use data-color OR data-colors + data-limits, not both.

-With class="bg-limit" it changes the background color not the forecolor according data-limits class="icon square" or class="icon round" forces the label to a fix width and height in icon style
+With class="bg-limit" it changes the background color not the forecolor according data-limits

+class="icon square" or class="icon round" forces the label to a fix width and height in icon style

+Special layout can be achieved by overwriting of following classes in the fhem-tablet-ui-user.css:

+.label-precomma
+.label-comma
+.label-aftercomma
+.label-unit

+e.g.:
+.label-aftercomma{
+    font-size:40%;
+    left: 4px;
+    top: -25px;
+    position: relative;
+}

 Special functions for data-substitution: data-substitution="toDate().ddmm()"     -  convert to day:month